Exploring The Isle of Harris

 The Isle of Harris is a spectacular island known for its mountains, beaches and wildlife.
 Exploring the Isle of Harris with its extraordinary scenery and adventurous spirit, is a world just waiting to be discovered.
 An ideal destination for a wide range of outdoor activities such as hiking, fishing and cycling, Harris’ remote landscapes and breath-taking scenery inspire everyone that visits.

 And when you’ve finished outside, there’s more to explore.
-Harris is home to some fascinating museums and attractions, as well as some highly recommended cafes and galleries.
-Find attractions, hiking routes, outdoor pursuits, wildlife, beaches and more with our comprehensive Harris Visitor Guide .
+Harris is home to some fascinating museums and attractions, as well as some highly recommended cafés and galleries.
+Find attractions, hiking routes, outdoor pursuits, wildlife, beaches and more with our comprehensive Harris Visitor Guide, provided to all of our guests .

 Two Isles, one Island